francheska-guzman/weather-forecast/readme.md

 # Weather Forecast

-Francheska Guzman

-## Description

-The Weather Forecast is a web application that provides information such as weather condition and temperature of five cities.
-It is designed for computer, tablet, and mobile.
+The Weather Forecast web application provides actual data of five cities such as minimum and maximum temperature, wind, humidity, and pressure.

 ## Technologies Used